 An expert in both is paramount, which led her to found ODE Dermatology, Australia’s premiere destination for medical and aesthetic dermatology.
 Synergising modern medicine, cutting-edge technology and holistic self-care, Dr Shyamalar is revolutionising dermatology with her diagnostic acumen, thought leadership and innovation.

 Her warm persona, and natural ability to convey complex medical information, see Dr Shyamalar regularly called upon by the media as a trusted authority.
 This includes Vogue, Marie Claire, The Age, The Australian, The Guardian, ABC, Channel 9 and Channel 10 amongst many others.

 With a keen interest also in skincare and beauty formulations, no issue is too small or trivial for Dr Gunatheesan to treat.
 “You can see me to get treated for basal cell carcinoma or an immune-mediated skin condition,” she says.
 “You can also see me for enlarged pores, pigmentation or to reinvigorate dull-looking and tired skin.
 It may also be a consult on skincare for the best products and actives for skin – I’m truly interested and invested in it all,” because “looking after your skin today is an ode to your present self and a plan for your best future.”

 In June 2021, Dr Shyamalar Gunatheesan unveiled ODE Dermatology, her contemporary new clinic located in Fitzroy, Melbourne.

-Dr Shyamalar is no longer practicing at Clifton Hill Dermatology and Sinclair Dermatology (East Melbourne).
+Dr Shyamalar is no longer practicing at Clifton Hill Dermatology, Fairfield Dermatology and Sinclair Dermatology (East Melbourne).